 Slip the cross guard on to the PVC until it meets the base of your blade.
 Cut out the section of the cross guard were the two meet so that the foam of the blade fits snugly about ½” deep into the cross guard.
 Using tape (and adhesive if you like), secure the cross guard to the blade and to the PVC.
 Be sure this is a solid joining.
 If it is not secured well, the cross guard may rip loose during use.

 Stuff the hollow ends of the cross guard with scraps of foam.
 Pack them tightly.
 Then cover the ends with tape to keep the foam in.

 Constructing the Pommel

 The pommel is created in the same manner as the blade.
 Measure the foam insulation to the short end of the PVC.
 Cut it off about ½” beyond the end of the PVC.
 Secure the foam in place with tape and adhesive just like the blade.
 Be sure it extends at least ½” past the PVC.

 Applying the Tips

 Now we must construct the tips for the point of the blade and the butt of the pommel.
 These are made of open-cell (spongy) foam.
-Cut two pieces of open cell foam at least 2" thick (3" for spears).
+Cut two pieces of open cell foam at least 2″ thick .
 They should be the same circumference as the foam insulation on your weapon.
-These open-cell foam tips MUST be at least 3" for spears and 2" long for all other weapons (3" is perfectly acceptable for any weapon).
+These open-cell foam tips MUST be at least 2″ long for all weapons.

 Using scraps of foam, plug the ends of the weapon where the foam insulation extends past the PVC.
 The purpose here is to completely cover the PVC with foam so that we have a cushioned tip on both ends.
 For both ends, place one piece of open-cell foam on the end of the insulation.
 Secure it in place with strips of tape.